 Table 4 uses the same information as Table 3, however this comparison does not track the age cohorts as they age but evaluates each decade's age cohort to one another.
 The shift in Lexington's population percentages can found in this table.
 As collective groups, the older population and school-aged population experienced different migrations.
 In 2000, the 0-19 Age Cohorts had a total of 3,586 people and the same corresponding cohort decreased to 3,469 people.
 However, the numbers can be deceiving.
 With a large 0-9 cohort from 2000 and the continued births within that ten year period, the school aged children gained 35.8% to 38.9% of Lexington's 2010 population.
-The combined cohorts of over 70 years of age were 812 people and 8.1% of the 2000 population.
 In 2010, this age cohort decreased in size to 679 people as well as decreasing its percentage to 6.7%.
 A surprising in-migration of 481 people can be found between 50 to 64 age cohorts who each gained at least 145 people.